uncopied/blog/content/en/about/chirograph.md

 "It is ME, I did THIS, for YOU, and I claim : THIS is unique, it will change US."

-The ME, the YOU and the THIS should be explicite and last to make history.
+The ME, the YOU and the THIS should be explicit and last to make history.

 I did SOMETHING, but is was LOST or STOLEN is a creator's nightmare.
 As much as a collector would cry over a lost collection of rare items burnt irreversibly.
 As much as we cry when a Museum is destroyed or looted,